AR-92/mark/PROJECT_SUMMARY.md

 - `list`: List all templates available.
 If `--tag` is given, filter to templates with matching tag(s).
 If `--template-dir` given, include that directory.
 - `show`: Output the raw template content to stdout.
 - `new`: Create a new template.
-Without `--wizard`, opens an editor (default or configured) to create a blank template file.
-With `--wizard`, runs through a guided form asking for name, description, sample variables, tags, default content.
+Opens an editor (default or configured) to create a blank template file.
 - `edit`: Edit an existing template in editor.
 - `delete`: Remove a template (prompt for confirmation).
 - `rename`: Rename a template.